 One of our key strategies is the use of compounding pharmacies to formulate our proprietary compounded drug formulations and distribute them to physicians and patients.
 Generally, compounding pharmacies combine different ingredients, most of which may be FDA-approved, to create specialized preparations prescribed by a physician to treat an individually identified patient.
-Often this is because a standard medication approved by the FDA is not appropriate for a particular patient's needs.
+Often this is because a standard medication approved by the FDA is not appropriate for a patient's needs.
 Examples of compounded formulations include medications with alternative dosage strengths or unique dosage forms, such as topical creams or gels, suspensions, or solutions with more tolerable drug delivery vehicles.
 A compounding pharmacy is only permitted to compound or prepare a patient-specific formulation upon receipt of a physician prescription for an individual patient.
-Our four ImprimisRx compounding pharmacies make, dispense and sell our proprietary and non-proprietary compounded formulations and are collectively licensed to distribute to 50 states.
+Our three ImprimisRx compounding pharmacies make, dispense and sell our proprietary and non-proprietary compounded formulations and are collectively licensed to distribute to 50 states.

-In April 2016, we registered our Texas facility with the FDA as a Section 503B outsourcing facility.
+In October 2016, we registered NJOF with the FDA as a Section 503B outsourcing facility.
 An outsourcing facility is an entity permitted to compound large quantities of certain drug formulations without a prescription and distribute them out of state without limitation.
 An outsourcing facility is required to comply with certain additional requirements that do not apply to compounding pharmacies, including adherence to current good manufacturing practices (cGMP).
-In June 2016, our Texas facility was damaged related to a faulty sprinkler head.
-We immediately commenced restoration efforts, notified our insurance carrier and filed claims for damages under our insurance policies, including claims related to business interruption.
-Restoration and reconstruction efforts were completed in July 2016, and we have begun the quality assurance activities required to meet cGMP.
-We believe following completion of our quality assurance activities, we will begin dispensing our formulations from our Texas outsourcing facility in October 2016.
-In addition, we have finalized constructions efforts of our pharmacy in New Jersey and may elect to register it with the FDA as our second outsourcing facility, however, we have not yet made that determination as of this date.
-We estimate that our capital expenditures to build and equip the New Jersey facility are approximately \$4,900, of which, we have paid approximately \$4,595 as of June 30, 2016.
-We also intend to invest approximately \$500 to improve and add capacity to our California based pharmacy.
-We expect efforts related to the improvement of our Irvine pharmacy to be completed in October 2016.
+We estimate that our capital expenditures to build and equip the New Jersey facility are approximately \$5,058, of which, we have paid approximately \$4,936 as of September 30, 2016.
+We have also begun to improve our California based pharmacy.
+We expect to invest approximately \$550 to make the improvements and add capacity to the pharmacy, of which we have paid approximately \$403.
+We expect the improvement of our California pharmacy will be completed in November 2016.